During this rotation, residents should develop an approach to the following :

 Hemoptysis

-Use of invasive and non-invasive ventilator support
+Use of oxygen and non-invasive ventilatory support

 By the end of this rotation, residents will be graded as “progressing as expected” in each of the following and in the Global Rating.
 The expected level of performance in the PGY1 year is Interpreter level, PGY2 is Manager Level, PGY3 is Educator Level (See Program Information - Overall Goals and Objectives).